harshilp13/TSF-GRIP/README.md

 Task4 : Exploratory analysis of data - terrorism
 Task5 : Exploratory analysis of data - IPL
 Task6 : Prediction using Decision Tree Algorithm
-The problem statement and link to dataset are mentioned.
+The problem statement, link to dataset, steps, queries and conclusion are mentioned.
 Thankyou.